LUMEN TECHNOLOGIES, INC. (NYSE - GuruFocus.com

 Did you lose money on investments in Lumen Technologies?
 If so, please visit Lumen Technologies, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, March 20, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Lumen Technologies, Inc. (“Lumen” or the “Company”) (: LUMN) between September 14, 2020 and February 7, 2023, inclusive (the “Class Period”).
+NEW YORK, March 22, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Lumen Technologies, Inc. ("Lumen" or the "Company") (NYSE: LUMN) between September 14, 2020 and February 7, 2023, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Western District of Louisiana and alleges violations of the Securities Exchange Act of 1934.

 Lumen is a technology and communications company formerly known as CenturyLink.
 At the outset of the Class Period, Lumen announced it would redefine its business by renaming itself from CenturyLink to Lumen and refining its marketing approach, cutting off market segments and operations that did not align with the Company's strategic objectives and adding market segments that were aligned with the Company's vision.